 All of Jessica’s classes are now live streamed through Zoom.
 Due to Covid, we are limited to four students in the studio at a time, so reserve your spot early!
 Your health and well being are our top priority if you practice at the studio.
-In addition to cleaning between classes, a HEPA air purifier has been installed and doors and windows will be opened for extra ventilation.
+In addition to cleaning between classes, a HEPA air purifier has been installed.
 Students are required to bring their own mats, yoga straps and wear a mask while practicing.
 Yoga blocks & blankets are available and washed between classes.

 |Monday||6:00am||Wake Up & Flow|

 |Wednesday||5:30pm||Yin Yoga with Meghan|

 Seven Days a Week ~ Choose Your Own Yoga Flow

 In addition to joining a live Studio or online class you can select your own flow from the list of weekly class Zoom recordings or join the Yoga At Your Door Members Site to access Jessica’s class recordings library anytime, anywhere.
 These are great ways to customize your practice or practice a flow twice.

 Slow Flow combines the best aspects of Vinyasa Flow and Gentle Yoga.
 Slow Flow includes many of the same postures and transitions as a traditional Vinyasa Flow class but the pace is more moderate.
 Slow Flow classes include longer holds with more time to work on alignment and strengthening.
 Depending on the pose, longer holds also facilitate deeper stretching.
 Like Gentle Yoga a lot of emphasis is put on focusing on the breath in a Slow Flow class, which helps soothe the nervous system.
 The Slow Flow classes will leave you feeling limber, refreshed and calm.